lucasbarrosomk6/disco/bible/my_manual.md

 3. Check color contrast ratios for all text elements
 4. Ensure all images have appropriate alt text
 5. Verify that form inputs have associated labels
+6. Update relevant job notes in this manual after completing the accessibility check job

 ## Code Quality Job